mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/creating-services/index.md

     dcos marathon app add <your-service-name>.json
     ```

-When you define and launch a service, Marathon hands over execution to Mesos.
+When you define and launch a service, Marathon hands over execution to Apaches&reg; Mesos&reg;.
 Mesos creates a sandbox directory for each task.
 The sandbox directory is a directory on each agent node that acts as an execution environment and contains relevant log files.
 The `stderr` and `stdout` streams are also written to the sandbox directory.

 ## Declaring resources in applications